Frequently Asked Questions

 What are the design options?

 Accessory dwelling units (ADUs) are custom-designed for your location by Christopher Strom Architects.
 Homeowners may decide to “build-to-blend” with the character of their existing home, or take things in another direction and add a pleasing modern counterpoint to their yard.
-To find inspiration for your own ADU, view our completed projects, including Compact Living, Side Street Suite, Family Suite, and the GreenHouse.
+To find inspiration for your own ADU, view our completed projects, including Sunflower, Compact Living, Alley Cat, and GreenHouse.

 Can I rent out my ADU?

 Yes.
 In both Minneapolis and St. Paul, ADUs can be rented as long-term housing units.
-Short-term rentals like Airbnb are restricted in some areas, so we’ll help you understand what’s allowed based on your location and use case.
+Short-term rentals like Airbnb are restricted in some areas, so it is best to discuss with your local jurisdiction.

 Will an ADU increase my property value?

 Yes.
-A thoughtfully designed ADU often increases resale value and can generate rental income or add space for multigenerational living—making your home more versatile and valuable.
+A well-designed ADU can enhance your home’s resale value, provide rental income, or create flexible space for multigenerational living—making your home more versatile and valuable.

 Do I need a permit to build an ADU?